drpaneas/goguard/README.md

 * GoGuard is currently in **beta** version!
 * GoGuard only check the vulnerabilities mentioned in the `go.sum` file.
+* The pkg mode was added so you can check of embargoed CVEs (private) that are not yet publicly exposed.

 ## Disclaimer